 Who’s got the talent and who’s got that “A” factor?
 Don’t be shy to say you don’t have both because at ABBA the Museum you will discover you have.
 It’s just a matter of having the guts though.
 ABBA The Museum opened on 6th May in Stockholm and it’s apparently becoming so popular to both tourists and locals.
 Inside the museum you will get to see all things ABBA and some things you haven’t seen before that belonged to the group.

 Outside it’s hard to miss ABBA the Museum because of this board.
 If you just happen to be passing by, why not get your face on one of them like what I did.
-After doing this you might be lured to stand in a queue for a ticket.
+After doing this you might be lured to join the visitors lining up in a queue for a ticket.

-These are some of the things you will se once you’re in.
+These are a lot of things you will se once you’re in.
 Real and cool things belonging to ABBA, from costumes to recording gears.
 You will see their gold (or platinum) records, too.
 And some things that I don’t know why they’re there, like the kitchen where there’s a view of the snow through the window.
 Lol!